StarsoftAnalysis/brandysnap/README.markdown

 It requires Perl 5 version 5.10.1 or later, and the following non-core modules:

+* Date::Manip
 * Math::Combinatorics
 * JSON

 It also requires rsync, which should available in your version of Linux.
-Brandysnap has been developed with rsync version 3.0.7.
+Brandysnap has been developed with rsync version 3.0.7 and 3.0.9.
 It should work with any version of rsync that has the '--link-dest' option.